-To book Martha Lane Fox as the business management speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Martha Lane Fox as the business management speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 Martha was really impressive and a number of our board approached her afterwards for a further conversation and to thank her.
 Our Chairman felt it was one of the best conversations we had ever hosted at our board dinners.